cfuehrmann/bringer/README.markdown

 its desktop.
 No index means 0.
 Press ENTER.

-* Push the active (i.e. focused) window away to a chosen desktop: use the TAB key to select the desktop and press ENTER.
+* Push the active (i.e. focused) window away to a chosen desktop: use the TAB key to select the desktop.
+Append !p and press ENTER.

 Tips